 Yet at some point in life we have all opted out of something important on account of discomfort.
 I felt compelled to address the importance of learning to manage stress in order to allow growth.

 If we chose to view the adversity that comes our way when life gets tough from a place of opportunity, we then would see that what challenges us, changes us and we grow in this process.

 At some point in our lives we will experience the discomfort of wanting more but feeling uncomfortable about charging forward.
-We find ourselves making up excuses that keep us thinking the same thoughts, feeling the same feelings, doing the same old thing and ultimately getting what we always got from life.
+We find ourselves making up excuses that keep us thinking the same thoughts, feeling the same feelings, doing the same old things.
+Ultimately getting what we always got from life.